Introduction: Arduino Ultrasonic Alarm

 Step 7: Add the Alarm's Code to the Arduino

 Now for the final part, which is to load the new code onto the UNO that will run all of the components together as a whole alarm system:

 - Download one of the attached INO files to a spot where it is easily accessible.
 The 'EX' Version contains longer, more descriptive comments explaining how the code works if you wish to learn more or make any modifications, while the other contains the same code with minimal commenting for easier reading.

 - Open the Audrino Software IDE.

 - Go to 'File' and select 'Open'.

-- Locate the INO file you just extracted, select it, and click the 'Open' button.
-This will open the Alarm's code in a new sketch window.
+- Navigate to the INO file you just downloaded, select it and click the 'Open' button.

 - Near the top of the code, locate the String 'targetUID', and change the default UID with the one you recorded earlier.